Future Voice and Data Limited – Terms and Conditions of Business

 - The Customer may ask the Supplier to relocate any Connection Point within the Customer’s Premises at the Customer’s expense

 - The Supplier will provide the Customer with the support outlined in the Service Order.
+Monday to Friday 8.30am to 5.30pm, excluding bank holidays.
+4hr response major and 16hr response minor.
+As detailed in the SLA documentation.

 - The Customer will promptly report any fault or service issue to the Supplier’s customer service department.